Category: Blog

 -

-Wildlife Watching at Sungei Buloh Wetland Reserve (First Post From Singapore)
+Wildlife Watching at Sungei Buloh Wetland Reserve, Singapore

-Upon arriving in Singapore very early in the morning on the 31st of July, my family has managed to see some of the sights and sounds of the city despite being highly jetlagged and grumpy.
-Myself, full of excitement to be (now) living in an equatorial city-state containing pristine tropical rainforest and diverse and exotic…
+I arrived in Singapore with my family for the first time very early in the morning on the 31st of July, 2022.
+As of the publication date of this post (August 3rd, 2022), we’d already managed to see some of the sights and sounds of the city despite being jetlagged and grumpy.
+I for one…

 -